osamaadam/slack-garcon/README.md

 npx serverless deploy
 ```

-After deployment, you'll get a Function URL.
+After deployment, you'll get a Function URL for `slack_receiver`.
 Copy this URL and:

 1. Go to your Slack App settings
 2. Under "Event Subscriptions", paste the URL in "Request URL"
 3. Slack will verify the endpoint automatically

+**How it works:**

+- The receiver Lambda validates requests and queues events to SQS (responds in <100ms)
+- The processor Lambda handles events from the queue asynchronously (has 5 minutes)
+- This prevents Slack retries and ensures reliable message processing

 #### Automatic Deployment with GitHub Actions